-The fundamental driver of economic development is then represented in the longterm energy outlook for each region by employing the derived dynamic relationship in the Global Energy and Climate Model.
+The fundamental driver of economic development is then represented in the long-term energy outlook for each region by employing the derived dynamic relationship in the Global Energy and Climate Model.
 Within this framework, GDP is projected through to 2050 for each region.
 GDP projections are regularly updated, informed by the latest developments and expectations for economic development around the world.
 Projections for population are also updated regularly and electricity demand by region is projected in detail for each scenario, culminating from indepth analysis for end uses within each sector.
 The combination of all these elements then enables electricity grid expansion to be derived from electricity demand growth projections in the World Energy Outlook.
-While the stylised representation of electricity grid expansion planning carried out over years by system operators and planners, it can provide insights for policy makers into the broad developments needed for electricity grids to help fulfil policy ambitions and enable clean energy transitions.
+While the stylised representation of electricity grid expansion employed in the modelling is not comparable to the kind of detailed grid expansion planning carried out over years by system operators and planners, it can provide insights for policy makers into the broad developments needed for electricity grids to help fulfil policy ambitions and enable clean energy transitions.